 I taught myself and practised from 2011-2015 and now I have my writing style figured out.
 During this 'apprenticeship' I wrote two novels, (one of them twice) scripts, shorts stories and picture books.
 Writing something (anything, it could be a social media post) every day helps.
 There is not a day that goes by that I don't write.

-Watch this space if you're a fan of horror, dystopian, sci-fi, fantasy and paranormal.
-I have lots of stories I want to share with you.
+Watch this space if you're a fan of crime, horror, dystopian, sci-fi, fantasy, supernatural and paranormal stories.
+I have lots I want to share with you.

 Do you have any favourite authors?
 Write to me here!